 “A dancemaker who does not shy away from much” (DIY Dancer)

 Described as having "a brilliant mind...people want to see more" (The Dance Enthusiast), Bryn Cohn is an award-winning dancemaker, educator, movement consultant and published scholar.
-She has choreographed five evening-length works and twenty repertory works on BC + A since its 2011 inception.
-Most recently, she was nominated for a Princess Grace Award as the winner of REGALIA, a choreographic competition on Repertory Dance Theatre for whom she will make a new work this spring.
+She has choreographed five evening-length works and twenty repertory works on BC + A since its inception as well as commercial engagements.
+She was nominated for a Princess Grace Award as the winner of REGALIA, a choreographic competition on Repertory Dance Theatre for whom she will make a new work this spring.
 Cohn was selected by Robert Battle as a fellow to participate in the New Directions Choreography Lab at Alvin Ailey American Dance Theater, generously supported by the Ford Foundation.
 Her paper "Virtuosity in Dance: A Vehicle or Hindrance To Recognizing Humanness" has been published in The Dancer Citizen.

 Top photo by Jaqlin Medlock + left photo by Rafael Hernandez | Right photo by Karen Pomarico